Anatomy and Function of the Urinary System

 The kidneys remove urea from the blood through tiny filtering units called nephrons.

-Each nephron consists of a ball formed of small blood capillaries, called a glomerulus,
+Each nephron consists of a ball formed of small blood capillaries (glomerulus) and

-and a small tube called a renal tubule.
-Urea, together with water and other waste
+a small tube called a renal tubule.
+Urea, together with water and other waste substances,

-substances, forms the urine as it passes through the nephrons and down the renal tubules
+forms the urine as it passes through the nephrons and down the renal tubules of the

 Two ureters.
 These narrow tubes carry urine from the kidneys to the bladder.
 Muscles in the ureter

-walls continually tighten and relax forcing urine downward, away from the kidneys.
+walls keep tightening and relaxing.
+This forces urine downward, away from the kidneys.